-The City and County of Denver is working to identify, design, and develop pilot streetscape improvements for the Santa Fe Corridor between 8th Avenue and West Colfax Avenue.
+The City and County of Denver is working to identify, design, and develop pilot streetscape improvements for the Santa Fe Corridor between 8th Avenue and 14th Avenue

 Santa Fe Drive is an important corridor within the Denver transportation network.
 It is a key link between downtown, 6th and 8th Avenues, and I-25, providing connections for a variety of users in the neighborhood and the greater community.